corpustalk/AlphaLexChinese/README.md

 ***

-## Contacts
+## Contact

-If you have any suggestions or comments concerning either our article or the **AlphaLexChinese** app, please contact: leileicn AT qq DOT com.
+If you have any suggestions or comments concerning either our article or the **AlphaLexChinese** app, please contact:

+leileicn AT qq DOT com.

 Thank you very much for your attention.